ivanievillpuff/LinqContraband/README.md

 ### LC002: Premature Materialization

 This is the "Select *" of EF Core.
 By materializing early, you transfer the entire table over the network, discard 99% of it in memory, and keep the Garbage Collector busy.

+**👶 ELI10:** Imagine you want a pepperoni pizza.
+Instead of ordering just pepperoni, you order a pizza with *every single topping in the restaurant*.
+When it arrives, you have to spend an hour picking off the anchovies, pineapple, and mushrooms before you can eat.
+It’s a waste of food and time.

 **❌ The Crime:**